linazoo/second-phase/resources/agile.md

 <a id="how"></a>
 # How to Agile

-We could tell you to do all the following things in order to 'be agile' and demand you follow a 'process', but that's not what it's all about.
-There are many frameworks which adhere to the agile principles that teams can adopt.
-Scrum, Kanban, XP, and Lean are just a few.
-We are not prescribing any of those.
-What we are proposing is looking at the basic principles and starting with some suggested practices to try them on for size.
+It's far more important for a team to be agile than to do "Agile".
+There are many branded frameworks (Scrum, Kanban, XP, Lean) that promise to improve teams' Agile processes... but remember, agile development is about valuing individuals and interactions over processes and tools!

+That said, it's helpful to know what's already worked well for many high performing agile teams.
+Let's talk about some suggested practices you can try as you develop your team workflow:

+- team norms
+- standups
+- story cards
+- big visual board
+- wireframing
+- how and when to do feedback

-The practices we are going to look at are: team norms, standups, story cards, big visual board, wireframing, and feedback.
-All but feedback should be part of starting a project.  _**Once you get these things squared away, you will be ready to start coding related work.**_
+__*Once you get these things squared away, you will be ready to start coding related work.*__

 <a id="team_norms"></a>
 ## Team Norms

 Team norms are basically a set of values/rules the team will adhere to in order to get work done.
 It's how you all agree to work together.

 Students often find that sometimes these team norms fly out the window as their 'due date' gets near, but it's important to hold each other accountable to what you have agreed to do.
+When team norms breakdown, inefficiencies crop up.
+People may get out of sync on what's important, or may duplicate their efforts.
+Progress quickly slows to a halt.
 If the norms need to change, you can adapt, but do so as a group.

-When starting a project at DBC, this is the first thing that might be good to get out of the way.
+When starting a project at DBC, team norms are a good thing to decide on first.

-Some examples are:
+Some examples of team norms are:
 - Standups at 8:15, 1:10, and 4:30.
 - A different person will code review and merge your PR.
 - Have Fun!